guyinwonder168/ai-proxy/.kilocode/rules/memory-bank/context.md

    - Add more comprehensive examples and use cases
    - Create detailed API documentation

 The AI Proxy Server is now a robust, production-ready solution for managing multiple AI providers through a unified interface with strong security, performance, and reliability characteristics.
+The project has been forked to continue development with new features and improvements.